benbaarber/particle-life/README.md

 `cd` into wgpu or macroquad directory and run `cargo run -r`

+In wgpu, in main.rs, you can adjust the following values to change the sim behavior:
+- aoe: area of effect, lower values are more localized and smaller effects, and generally better performance since the spatial binning grid size is derived from the aoe. higher values are more chaotic and worse performance, so lower the particle count if using a high aoe.
+- damping: velocity damping
+- num_cultures: number of different particle groups
+- culture_size: particles per culture

 Keybinds:
 - q: quit
 - r: reset (mq only)